Ramkumartr/NewPlanets/README.md

 - Unit testing has been added.

-- only used the standard Apple iOS frameworks.
+- Only used the standard Apple iOS frameworks.